hybridauth/hybridauth/README.md

 - enable users to sign-in/sign-up using popular social services,
 - allow users to share their comments, reviews and other activities from your site to their friends via social networks,
-- build social applications and tools to be integrated on your blog, web site, web applications, ERP or CRM, etc.
+- build social applications and tools to be integrated on a blog, web site, web applications, ERP or CRM, etc.

 ## HybridAuth Repository

-HybridAuth is made up of several projects:
+HybridAuth repository is made up of several projects:

 - **HybridAuth Core library** which include OpenID, Facebook, Twitter, LinkedIn, MySpace, Google, Yahoo and Windows Live.
-- **The additional providers project** which contains many others services which you may want to use.
+- **The additional providers project** which contains many others services which you may want to use,
-- **Examples and demos**, which contains three working examples for you to test
+- **Examples and demos**, which contains three working examples for you to test,
+- **HybridAuth auto installer**, which can make life a bit easier.

 ## Getting Started